-Hong Kong is famously known for being one of the easiest and best places to do business in the world.
-Income and corporate taxes are a fraction compared to many Western countries and places like Vietnam and Mainland China.
+Hong Kong is famously known for being one of the easiest and best places to do business.
+Income and corporate taxes are among the lowest in the world and you can set up a company within days.

-Not to forget, the market is transparent and closely regulated and Hong Kong will always be a preferred destination and perform well in the long run.
+Not to forget, the market is transparent and closely regulated and Hong Kong will always be a preferred destination for real estate buyers.

 Foreign property investors, mainly from Mainland China, have poured in the past years and the property market is one of the hottest and most frequently mentioned in the local and foreign media.

 In this article, I explain how Hong Kong’s property market has performed the past years, what’s driving the market, and what my predictions are for the market in 2019.

 Hong Kong’s property market in 2017 & 2018: A throwback

 Hong Kong’s property market is one of the hottest and real estate is among the most expensive in the world, outperforming places like Singapore and Sydney.

 Prices have increased by double digits and in the second quarter of 2018, the year-on-year price increase was 13.5%, a bit higher than the price increase in the first quarter.

 Nowadays, you can buy a 10 bedroom house in several European countries, for the same price as a 28 square meter apartment in Hong Kong.
 And the average price per square meter in Ho Chi Minh City is 14% of that in Hong Kong, which is quite astonishing.

 Looking at real price levels, the average price per square meter was HKD 23,336 (USD 2,985) in September 2018, a year-on-year increase of 16.6% compared to September 2017.